jkalbhenn/scrypt/readme.md

 ```

 # Sources
-Uses code from the "scrypt" file encryption utility written by C. Percival and the scrypt algorithm by the same author, a unix crypt compatible base64 implementation by Alexander Peslyak, and the base91 implementation by Joachim Henke.
+Uses code from the "scrypt" file encryption utility written by C. Percival and the scrypt algorithm by the same author, a unix crypt compatible base64 implementation by Alexander Peslyak and a base91 implementation by Joachim Henke.

 # License
 * [Base91 implementation](http://base91.sourceforge.net/) - version 0.6.0 - bsd 3-clause